explosion/prodigy-openai-recipes/README.md

 <img src="https://user-images.githubusercontent.com/12949683/214230166-ee492fe5-04da-4b93-9590-b5ef23ce488d.png" width="600"/>

-Let's say we want to classify Reddit comments as a recipe, a feedback, or a question.
+Now, suppose we want to classify Reddit comments as a recipe, a feedback, or a question.
 We can write the following prompt:

 ```